normalgamer/The-Hello-World-Repository/README.md

 ## Why?
 Why not?
 Github will store in a secure vault all the existing repositories the 2nd of February 2020 (2/2/2020).
 I thought it would be a good idea to store the first piece of code everyone writes when learning programming in multiple languages.
 That way, future generations will be able to read about old languages and find about programming history.

+## Languages covered
+For a complete list of work-in-progress languages, check the "Projects" tab above.
+It will be expanded as new languages are approved to be written.